clojurewerkz/cassaforte/README.md

  * Learn from other clients like the Java and Ruby ones.

+## Project Maturity

+Cassaforte is *very young*.
+We put it out there mostly to gather feedback from our friends who use Cassandra and to have CI on travis-ci.org.
+It almost certainly is not useable enough for anyone but the author.
+When Cassaforte matures, we will update this section.

 ## Supported Features

  * Connection to a single node